-COMMUNITY EQUITY EDGE MINIMUM TRADELINES OCCUPANCY TRADELINE HISTORY MINIMUM STANDARDS STANDARD TRADELINES All occupancy types 3 tradelines reporting for 12+ months with activity in last 12 months or 2 tradelines reporting for 24+ months with activity in last 12 months or 1 tradeline with 36+ months with activity in the last 12 months 0X60 for most recent 12 months LIMITED TRADELINES Primary only Does not meet minimum tradeline requirements N/A Limited Tradelines allowed on primary residence transactions only with max CLTV of 75%.
-Applies only to tradelines being used to meet minimum number of trades.
-Tradeline must be a mortgage account or installment account.
+COMMUNITY EQUITY EDGE MINIMUM TRADELINES OCCUPANCY TRADELINE HISTORY MINIMUM STANDARDS STANDARD TRADELINES All occupancy types 3 tradelines reporting for 12+ months with activity in last 12 months or 2 tradelines reporting for 24+ months with activity in last 12 months or 1 tradeline with 36+ months with activity in the last 12 months 0X60 for most recent 12 months LIMITED TRADELINES Primary only Does not meet minimum tradeline requirements N/A Lir Applies only to ved on primary residence transactions only tradelines being used to meet minimum n must be a mortgage account or installme umber of trades.

 All borrowers must meet the minimum tradeline requirements under the Community Equity Edge Program.
-See the Community Equity Edge Matrix and/or Community Equity Edge Elite Matrix for complete tradeline requirements.
+See the appropriate Community Equity Edge Matrix for complete tradeline requirements.